-It can make walks really unpleasant for the both you and the doge.
-You who is struggling to control your dog, and the dog whi is putting pressure on his neck and throat.
+It can make walks rather unpleasant for the both you and the dog.
+You, who is struggling to control your dog, and the dog which is putting pressure on his neck and throat.

 At Hear No Evil we are not chasing a strict heel position, the dogs can walk beside you or slightly in front but what we are looking for is a slack on the lead.

-One very simple approach that deaf dog expert and Founder of Hear No Evil Australian Deaf Dog Rescue uses to counteract excessive pulling is Direction Changes!
+One very simple approach that the Founder of Hear No Evil Australian Deaf Dog Rescue uses to counteract excessive pulling is Direction Changes!

-Follow these simples tips to help your dog be the walking partner you have always dreamed of.
+Follow these simple tips to help your dog be the walking partner you have always dreamed of.

 Start your loose lead training in a safe, fenced-in area free from distractions of toys, kids and other dogs.
 You want to set them up for success not failure.